 PeakView™ is able to import ODB++ format which supports by most of the 3rd party PCB/package design tools.
-User can easily import geometries from their desired PCB/packaged design tools to Peakview for EM simulation.
-PeakView™ is also able to export ODB++ format.
-It can then be import to true 3D EM simulator, such as Ansys, AWR, CST, etc, for system level simulation.
+Users can easily import geometries from their desired PCB/packaged design tools to PeakView including automatic loading of all the pins for EM simulation.
+PeakView™ is also able to export the ODB++ format.
+It can then be imported to a true 3D EM simulator, such as Ansys, AWR, CST, etc, for system-level simulation.

 1. Customized Accuracy Types

 Customized Simulation Type is a feature implemented to enhance the flexibility of PeakView™ and to allow users to configure layout processing and simulation options in addition to pre-configured EM simulation types.
 By composing a configuration file, users are able to easily tune the tool such that the entire EM analysis process is optimized for special test cases.
 This feature is required for concurrent simulation for structures of varying scales in the chip-package co-design.

 For IC/PKG EM Co-Simulation, the vertical current through conductors and vias are important.

 - Vertical inductance (including mutual vertical inductance) is difficult to capture.

 - Vertical inductance of vias